Started a Business on Maui?

 Gimmicks don’t work in consulting anymore than they do in your business.
 Good ad copy doesn’t mean good advice.
 And consulting spending by a small business is a big decision.
 A thirty minute conversation sometimes gets me a job, and sometimes just a nice conversation.
 Either way, there’s no charge to find out if there’s something I can help you with.

 Old Dogs.
 New Tricks.
 Some of the most important advice you can buy is the kind that protects your position in the market.
-Although the wisdom of using outside help for an opportunity or a problem may sometimes be obvious, sometimes a refresh in your perspective on your existing, successful operations can provide even more value.
+Although using outside help for an opportunity or a problem may be obvious, reevaluating your existing, successful operations can provide even more value.

 I started washing dishes in my old man’s restaurant at twelve.
-I’ve been the boss’s kid, a small business owner, or a business consultant every day since then.
-I’ve seen all kinds of businesses succeed - and fail.
-Up close.
-From big energy companies, to small restaurant chains, to the young artist selling her jewelry at the swap meet; there are some things that work, and a lot more that don’t.
-You’ve been in the game a while.
-By definition, you know a lot of those things already.
+I’ve been the boss’s kid, a small business owner, or a business consultant every day since.
+If you’ve been at this a while, you know some things that work, and a lot more that don’t.

-But you don’t know them all.
-And the new ones are coming (and the old ones going) faster than at any time in history.
-Staying in business means you’ll need to keep learning.
-You’ll need to keep changing.
-And as always, you’ll need to keep getting better at what you do.
-Few clients engage a business consultant unless they have a problem.
-Good consultants get your problems solved.
-Great ones offer actionable advice you never asked for.
-This is how business consultants stay in business.
+But new ideas are coming (and old ones going) faster than at any time in history.
+Staying in business means you need to keep learning and adapting to change, and getting better at what you do.
+Few clients engage a business consultant unless they have a problem, and good consultants get problems solved.
+Great consultants offer actionable advice you never asked for.

 * The Millennials really are coming.
 Read the full essay.